wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

    * date – Manipulate just date ( Month, day, year)
    * time – Time independent of the day (Hour, minute, second, microsecond)
    * datetime – Combination of time and date (Month, day, year, hour, second, microsecond)
-   * timedelta— A duration of time used for manipulating dates
+   * timedelta — A duration of time used for manipulating dates
-   * tzinfo— An abstract class for dealing with at https://www.iana.org/time-zones">time zones</a>
+   * tzinfo — An abstract class for dealing with at <a target="_blank" href="https://www.iana.org/time-zones">https://www.iana.org/time-zones">time zones</a>
    - see https://www.wikiwand.com/en/List_of_tz_database_time_zones
 <a target="_blank" href="https://datatracker.ietf.org/doc/html/rfc6557">2012 Best Current Practice for Maintaining the Time Zone (TZ) Database</a> is by a group of volunteers.
 Geographical boundaries in the form of coordinate sets are not part of the tz database, but <a target="_blank" href="https://github.com/evansiroky/timezone-boundary-builder/">boundaries are published in the form of vector polygon shapefiles</a>.
 Using these vector polygons, one can determine, for each place on the globe, the tz database zone in which it is located.